hobyr/hobyr.github.io/_posts/2023-02-15-february_goals.md

 until tutorial 3.
 It's very different from static HTML/CSS, but eventually, I believe I'll have to work with framework such as React.js or Vue.js for Front-End, and then Back-End frameworks like Django, ExpressJS, Spring Boot or Ruby on Rails.
 It's a good introduction.

+### Week 2 (02.06 to 02.12)

+This week was a bit hectic as I spent a lot of time away from my computer doing more creative work.
+I still managed to complete some sections as I planned.

+I gave myself several days to complete the Survey Form project on FreeCodeCamp, but I surprised myself by completing it in less than an hour.
+You can check [my project here](https://hobyr.github.io/survey_form/).
+It's not functional so submitting will result in a _405 error_.
+I need to make a page so it looks better.
+The goal was to use HTML and CSS to make an elegant page.
+And I believe I managed quite well, I really copied FreeCodeCamp's aesthetics though.

+And while I postponed many daily tasks, by catching up, I managed to complete section 7 on time, but it took 2 more days to finish section 8.
+Again, not trying to overwhelm myself, I decided to not put too much on my daily plate.

+I haven't done much Django this week, but I'm getting close to more complex CSS topics on all three resources so that's pretty good.

+### Week 3 (02.13 to 02.19)

+Come back later when I finish this week!

+### Week 4 (02.20 to 02.26)

+Come back later when I finish this week!